xmos/lib_audio_dsp/doc/01_tool_user_guide/using_the_tool.rst

     p.draw()

 :numref:`generated_pipeline_diagram` demonstrates the output of the Jupyter Notebook when the above snippet was executed.
-Jupyter Notebook will illustrate the designed pipeline.
+The Jupyter Notebook will illustrate the designed pipeline.
+For information on creating more complex pipeline topologies, see :ref:`complex_pipelines`.

 .. _generated_pipeline_diagram: